 - Open and Repair allows PowerPoint to attempt repair of a file that is possibly corrupt.

-The Close option, highlighted in blue within Figure 6 is used to close the active presentation.
+The Close option, highlighted in red within Figure 10 is used to close the active presentation.
 PowerPoint prompts you to save any unsaved changes.

 Open and Close Tabs of Backstage View in PowerPoint 365 for Windows